Times Internet-backed Fab.com raises $150M from Tencent and others, valued at $1B

 (Edited by Sanghamitra Mandal)

-Times Internet Ltd. is a software services company.
+Times Internet Ltd. owns and operates a portfolio of web and mobile based networks.
 It offers internet and mobile value added services (VAS).
-The firms services include VAS messaging services, multimedia messaging, dating, chatting, and email on mobile, and eWallet, no resident indian (NRI) solutions, invest online, book domains, business mail, web site designing, web hosting, sales customer relationship management (CRM), tenders, legal information, rewards, and hire models.
-The company was founded in 1999 and is based in New Delhi, India.
+Its services include VAS messaging services, multimedia messaging, dating, chatting, and email on mobile, and eWallet, no resident indian (NRI) solutions, invest online, book domains, business mail, web site designing, web hosting, sales customer relationship management (CRM), tenders, legal information, rewards, and hire models.
+The firm also operates an online portal that provides shopping service to its customers through various channels such as web, mobile, and business 2 business and platform services.
+It also offers online display advertising solutions to news and media, youth and entertainment, technology, regional, lifestyles, special interests, realty and travel.
+The company was founded in 1999 and is based in Gurgaon, Haryana.
+Times Internet Ltd. operates as a subsidiary Bennett Coleman and Co.
+Ltd.

 - M-commerce startup connecting local grocers JiffStore raises more from existing i...